-Music 2
+Music 2 Course No: 15300

-Course No: 11290 Preliminary Course 15300 HSC Course 2 units for each of Preliminary and HSC Board Developed Course Exclusions: Music 1; Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject.
+Exclusions: Music 1; Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject.

-In the Preliminary course, students will study the concepts of music through the learning experiences of performance, composition, musicology and aural within the context of a range of styles, periods and genres.
+In the Year 11 course, students will study the concepts of music through the learning experiences of performance, composition, musicology and aural within the context of a range of styles, periods and genres.

-Students study one Mandatory Topic covering a range of content and one Additional Topic in each year of the course.
+Students study one Mandatory Topic covering a range of Content and one Additional Topic in each year of the course.

-In the Preliminary course, the Mandatory Topic is Music 1600-1900.
+In the Year 11 course, the Mandatory Topic is Music 1600-1900.
 The Additional Topic is chosen from a list of six topics which covers a broad range of styles, periods and genres.